 Strategic buyers are interested in buying your business to add value to their existing operations.
-Their interest goes beyond simple financial considerations and is often driven by how your company fits into their long-term business plan.
-They may be a direct competitor, a supplier or even a customer.
+Their interest goes beyond simple financial considerations and is often driven by how your company fits into its long-term business plan.
+They may be a direct competitor, a supplier, or even a customer.

 If not in the same industry, a strategic buyer will typically be in a closely related industry that can gain synergy or efficiency by acquiring your business (a manufacturer buying a steel supplier, for example).